retrohacker/new_website/src/shared/blog/stop-saying-technical-debt.md

 Teams that aren’t suffering from pager fatigue and burnout work more effectively.
 If you improve the reliability of your system, you can afford to take more risks on innovation.
 Teams that have more time to do feature work, well they do more feature work!

-If you take a portion of the wins from this work and re-invest it into back into improving project velocity, you start seeing compounding returns!
-Do this enough, with similar strategies in the management chain, and you can start seeing a competitive advantage.
-You can outpace competitors ability to innovate, and do it with less hands-on-deck.
+If you take a portion of the wins from this work and re-invest that time back into improving project velocity, you start seeing compounding returns!
+Do this enough, with similar strategies in the management chain, and you start seeing a competitive advantage.
+You can outpace competitors ability to innovate and do it with less hands-on-deck.

 # Conclusion

 Stop using the phrase “technical debt.”
 It gets in the way of having proper trade-off conversations about prioritizing important work.
-Instead, use phrases that frame the work you are doing in terms of the value it delivers to the business!
-Not only does this help the company prioritize work, it helps you improve the quality of your work experience!
+Instead, use phrases that frame the work you are doing in terms of the value it delivers to the business.
+Not only does this help the company prioritize work, but also it helps you improve the quality of your work experience!